 Why Study With Us?

-When you choose to study with the Crossfields Institute on the Researching Holistic Approaches to Agroecology course you are choosing to join a growing, international community of students and researchers who are committed to contributing to a global food revolution through local initiatives and research that is rooted in place.
+When you choose to study with the Crossfields Institute on the Researching Holistic Agroecology course you are choosing to join a growing, international community of students and researchers who are committed to contributing to a global food revolution through local initiatives and research that is rooted in place.

 By engaging with aspects of the course through distance learning you are enabled to study at postgraduate level while remaining in your own locale.
 Your campus is your own house, farm, field, or community where you live and/or work.